saltstack/salt/doc/ref/states/requisites.rst

       service.running:
         - watch_any:
           - file: /etc/apache2/sites-available/site1.conf
-          - file: /etc/apache2/sites-available/site2.conf
       file.managed:
         - name: /etc/apache2/sites-available/site1.conf
         - source: salt://apache2/files/site1.conf
-      file.managed:
-        - name: /etc/apache2/sites-available/site2.conf
-        - source: salt://apache2/files/site2.conf

-In this example, the service will be reloaded/restarted if either of the file.managed states has a result of True and has changes.
+In this example, the service will be reloaded/restarted if the file.managed state has a result of True and has changes.

 .. _requisites-prereq: